geerlingguy/diet-raspbian/README.md

 ### Initial setup via GUI/X

+If you want to do the first couple setup steps using the GUI instead of just connecting to the Pi via SSH headlessly, you can do so using the steps below; then go to step 3 in the above directions from your local host machine.

   1. Boot the Pi with the fresh Rasbpian install; the Pi will boot straight into X (the GUI).
   2. If you have WiFi, connect to the WiFi network.
 If you have Ethernet, connect the network cable to your Pi.
   3. Open a Terminal window on the Pi and type `ifconfig`, to get your Pi's IP address.
   4. Open Menu > Preferences > Raspberry Pi Configuration, and change the 'Boot' option to 'To CLI' and uncheck "Login as user 'pi'".
   5. Click OK and reboot the Pi.

-## Creating a new Diet Raspian disk image for cloning
+## Creating a new Diet Raspian disk image for cloning (optional)

 Once you've run the `diet.yml` playbook on your Pi, you can create a new `diet-raspbian.img.gz` compressed disk image that you can use to clone (or re-clone) to your microSD cards, so you don't have to run the `diet.yml` playbook in the future, or if you want to quickly rebuild your existing Pi's OS.